-- 5. The Tribunal notes that the opinion of the three jurists-according to which the Secretary-General can go beyond the provisions of a definite article of the Staff Regulations and terminate an appointment because of the contractual relationship between a staff member and the Secretary-General-disregards the nature of permanent contracts and the character of the regulations governing termination of employment laid down by the General Assembly under Article 101 of the Charter. - 6.
-When before the Tribunal, however, the Respondent did not advance these argument of the jurists.
-He held that the breach of article 1.4 could be dealt with both under article 9.1 and under article 10 and treated as both unsatisfactory service and serious misconduct enabling the Secretary-General to dismiss the Applicant without imposing disciplinary measures.
+5. The Tribunal notes that the opinion of the three jurists-

+according to which the Secretary-General can go beyond the provisions of the Staff Regulations and terminate an appointment because of the contractual relationship between a staff member and the Secretary-General - disregards the nature of permanent contracts and the character of the regulations governing termination of employment established by the General Assembly under Article 101 of the Charter.

+- 6. When before the Tribunal, however, the Respondent did not advance these arguments of the jurists.
+He held that the breach of staff regulation 1.4 could be dealt with both under regulation 9.1 and under regulation 10 and treated as both unsatisfactory service and serious misconduct enabling the Secretary-General to dismiss the Applicant without disciplinary measures.
 In the latter case, according to the Respondent, it was not for the Applicant to protest against the ex gratia payment of an indemnity.

-The Tribunal has therefore to inquire whether any one provision of the Staff Regulations was applicable to the case of the Applicant.

-7. Article 9.1 provides for termination of employment for unsatisfactory services.
-Article 10 deals with misconduct and authorizes summary dismissal for serious misconduct.
+The Tribunal has therefore to inquire whether any provision of the Staff Regulations was applicable to the case of the Applicant. - 7.
+Staff regulation 9.1 provides for termination of employment for unsatisfactory services.
+Staff regulation 10 deals with misconduct and authorizes summary dismissal for serious misconduct.

 The scope of the term "unsatisfactory services" is to be determined by examination of the meaning given to the word "services" in the Staff Regulations and Rules.
-It appears clearly that the word "services" is used in the Staff Regulations and Rules solely to designate professional behaviour within the Organization and not to cover all the obligations incumbent upon a staff member.
-If it is admitted that the invoking of a constitutional privilege in respect of acts outside a staff member's professional duties constitutes a breach of article 1.4 of the Staff Regulations, this fact cannot be considered as unsatisfactory services and cannot fall within the purview of article 9.1.
+It appears clearly that the word "services" is used in the Staff Regulations and Rules solely to designate professional behaviour within the Organization and not to cover all the obligations incumbent on a staff member.
+If it is admitted that the plea of constitutional privilege in respect of acts outside a staff member's professional duties constitutes a breach of staff regulation 1.4, this fact cannot be considered as unsatisfactory services and cannot fall within the purview of staff regulation 9.1.

-On the other hand, misconduct punishable under article 10 could also be either misconduct committed in the exercise of a staff member's professional duties or acts committed outside his professional activities but prohibited by provisions creating general obligations for staff members.
-This view is confirmed by the fact that, during the discussions in the Fifth Committee on the revision of the Staff Regulations, the question of dealing with obligations deriving from article 1.4 was raised and no objection was made to the statement by the Chairman of the Fifth Committee that they were dealt with under disciplinary provisions.
+On the other hand, misconduct punishable under staff regulation 10 could be either misconduct committed in the exercise of a staff member's professional duties or acts committed outside his professional activities but prohibited by provisions creating general obligations for staff members.

+This view is confirmed by the fact that, during the discussions in the Fifth Committee on the revision of the Staff Regulations, the question of dealing with obligations deriving from staff regulation 1.4 was raised and no objection was made to the statement by the Chairman of the Fifth Committee that they were dealt with under the disciplinary provisions.

-8. The Tribunal is thus called upon to consider whether the allegations made against the Applicant constituted serious misconduct justifying his summary dismissal by the Secretary-General without reference to the joint Disciplinary Committee.
+8. The Tribunal is thus called upon to consider whether the allegations against the Applicant constituted serious misconduct justifying his summary dismissal by the Secretary-General without reference to the Joint Disciplinary Committee.

-The conception of serious misconduct enabling the Secretary-General to impose summary dismissal without disciplinary procedure was introduced at the revision of the Staff Regulations to deal with acts obviously incompatible with continued membership of the staff.
+The conception of serious misconduct enabling the Secretary-

+General to inflict summary dismissal without disciplinary procedure was introduced at the revision of the Staff Regulations to deal with acts obviously incompatible with continued membership of the staff.

-Except in cases of agreement between the person concerned and the administration, the disciplinary procedure should be dispensed with only in those cases where the misconduct is patent and where the interest of the service requires immediate and final separation.
+Except in cases of agreement between the person concerned and the Administration, the disciplinary procedure should be dispensed with only in those cases where the misconduct is patent and where the interest of the service requires immediate and final dismissal.

-9. In the present case, the Applicant invoked the privilege provided in the constitution of his country.
+9. In the present case, the Applicant invoked the privilege provided for in the constitution of his country.
 This step did not give rise to subsequent legal proceedings against the Applicant.
 This provision of the constitution may be properly invoked in various situations which, because of the complexity of the case law, cannot be summarized in a simple formula.